Q&A

 Bruce Chalmers

-Bruce Chalmers is an accomplished business leader, problem-solver and innovator with over 30 years of experience across a broad range of sectors, more recently focusing on the water and environmental markets and currently leading Jacobs’ global Environment Market.
+Bruce Chalmers is an accomplished business leader, problem-solver and innovator with over 30 years of experience across a broad range of sectors, including nuclear, defense, transport, buildings, water, energy and environmental.
+Bruce is now leading our global Environmental Solutions business, with a $1bn annual turnover.

 Bruce started his career as a civil engineer working in the nuclear and defense sectors but quickly established key project and stakeholder management skills that enabled him to take assignments in Malaysia on a large-scale retail development before an extended period supporting the growth of the transportation business back in the U.K. and Ireland.
 Over the last ten years, Bruce has spent more time helping clients in the water and environmental markets by collaborating to implement innovative commercial and technical solutions that deliver on stakeholder outcomes.
 Bruce loves working in partnership with clients to solve their toughest challenges through the power of Jacobs’ global solutions.